muzohaib3/Car-Sales-Analysis/README.md

-# Car Sales Data Analysis Project
+# Metro Stores Analysis Project

-This project involves the analysis of car sales data using Delta Lake, PySpark, and Databricks.
+This project involves the analysis of stores data using Delta Lake, PySpark, and Databricks.

 ## Overview